 There were no photographs of my [adoptive] mother pregnant.
 I always thought this was very strange, even as a child.
 Whenever the subject came up, my [adoptive] parents always offered some variation of the same excuse: she didn’t want to be photographed appearing fat… My [adoptive] mother was quite vain regarding her appearance, so this explanation was totally believable.
-Still, even as a child, something about it didn’t feel right to me since I think most women (especially pregnant with their first child) have at least one photograph from the pregnancy.
-Depending on when you were born, if you have never seen a photograph of your mother obviously pregnant, and nobody is able to produce one, this could be a red flag.
-Similarly, if there are no photos of your mother or of you in the hospital, this could be another red flag depending on when you born.
+Still, even as a child, something about it didn’t feel right to me since I think most women (especially pregnant with their first child) have at least

 * NO BABY SHOWER *

 Not everyone has a baby shower, especially if they have more than one child (showers are common for first babies, but not as common for second or subsequent births.)
 In the case of my [adoptive] mother, she would have had a baby shower if she had actually been pregnant.
 She had a bridal shower, a large wedding, and even an elaborate Christening party for me when I was a few months old.
 All of these events were heavily photographed, so if a baby shower had taken place there should have been some photographs.
-My [adoptive] parents enjoyed entertaining, hosting lavish holiday dinners, having their friends over for big parties, and other events (most of which were heavily photographed) so it is very strange that there was no baby shower.
+My [adoptive] parents enjoyed entertaining, hosting lavish holiday dinners, having their friends over for big parties, and other events (most of which were heavily photographed) so it is very unusual that there was no baby shower.
 If your mother did not have a baby shower and that seems inconsistent with other celebrations in her life, this could be a red flag.

 * NO NEWBORN HOSPITAL PHOTOS OR KEEPSAKES *

-I think many people born in the United States from the late 1960’s on probably have at least one or two photographs of themselves from the hospital, coming home from the hospital, and/or from the first few days of their life.
+I think most (non-adopted) people born in the United States from the late 1960’s on probably have at least one or two photographs of themselves from the hospital, coming home from the hospital, and/or from the first few days of their life.
 If you were born earlier, this may not apply to you.
 In my case, I was born in 1976 and my [adoptive] parents took lots of photographs, yet there are no photos or other keepsakes from my birth.
 The first photograph I have of myself is at five days old at my [adoptive] parent’s home.
 There are no hospital keepsakes, no hospital baby portraits, no footprint certificate, no hospital wristbands, no papers–nothing.
 If there are no photographs of you and/or your mother in the hospital, no hospital mementos, or no photographs of you at all in the days or weeks following your birth, this could be a red flag.